How to Add and Delete Users on Debian 9

 deluser command as it is more friendly than the low-level

-To delete the user, without deleting the user files, run:
+To delete the user, without removing the user files, run:

 sudo deluser username

-If you want to delete and the user's home directory and mail spool use the
+If you want to delete the user and its home directory and mail spool, use the

 sudo deluser --remove-home username